atskae/opensgx/README.md

     * Replaced all instances of `struct ucontext *uc = puc` with `ucontext_t *uc = puc`
     * Error found in `/opensgx/qemu/user-exec.c`
     * [Solution source](https://lore.kernel.org/patchwork/patch/851352/)

+## Added Files
+Provided are sample OpenSGX programs of different crypto algorithms.
+These programs were added in the `opensgx/user/test/openssl` directory.